rothej/rothej-portfolio/_posts/2025-10-18-xilinx-soc-fpga-development-and-debug-workflow-guide.md

 ---

 Verification of an FPGA design post-synthesis involves several steps, which can be incrementally worked through as the design matures.
 The following guide provides a decent outline to carry a design from post-simulation all the way to implementation alongside a SoC processor that can control and read the FPGA from software.
-I originally wrote this guide in school, and revised it into a checklist as I found myself doing the same workflows.
+I originally wrote this guide while working on my Master's degree, and revised it into a checklist as I found myself doing the same workflows.
 In situations where one missed step could require you to endlessly debug a phantom issue, it is helpful to have a repeatable process.
 While this guide is not all-encompassing, it functions as an excellent base framework for a junior FPGA designer to work from.

 ---